 Start now on the TV Licensing website

-You must have a TV Licence if you watch or record TV programmes as they’re broadcast.
+You must have a TV Licence if you watch or record programmes on a TV, computer or other device as they’re broadcast.

-A TV licence costs £145.50 (or £49.00 for black and white TV sets).
-The cost is the same for homes and businesses.
+A TV Licence costs £145.50 (£49 for black and white TV sets) for both homes and businesses.

-You don’t need a TV Licence to use online catch up services, watch videos or DVDs, watch clips on websites like YouTube, or use TV equipment for closed circuit television.
+You don’t need a TV Licence to use online catch-up services, watch videos or DVDs, watch clips on websites like YouTube, or use TV equipment for closed circuit television (CCTV).

 Fines and penalties

 You can be fined up to £1,000 if you watch or record live TV and you don’t have a TV Licence.